-(The images below are thumbnails click on them
+(The images below are thumbnails click on them to see larger versions.)

 What Was a Vaudeville Act?